noctemhealth/employee_reviews_and_compensation/README.md

 * What’s next?

 ### Peer Review Questions
-On a scale from 1 to 10 - 1 being least and 10 being the most - how likely are you to agree with the following statements about _<your peer>_?
+On a scale from 1 to 10 - 1 being least and 10 being the most - how likely are you to agree with the following statements about _your peer_?

+Although presented randomly to the reviewer, the following questions are grouped by theme; to avoid ambiguity, most are asked in multiple or opposite ways:

 _Group 1_
 * They know what needs to be done and are proactive about taking on work in their space.